NNPDF/pineappl/docs/cli-tutorial.md

 This will write a [matplotlib] plotting script in Python.
 Note that the script in written to the standard output and redirected into `plot.py`.
-For this reason we must add `--silence-lhapdf`, because otherwise LHAPDF's banner end up in the script, which breaks it, of course.
+For this reason you must add `--silence-lhapdf`, because otherwise LHAPDF's banner would end up in the script and break it.
 The advantage of writing a plotting script instead of directly producing the plot is that you can change it to fit your needs.
 Finally, let's run the plotting script:

     python3 plot.py

-This should create a `LHCB_WP_7TEV.pdf`, which you can open.
+This will create a `LHCB_WP_7TEV.pdf`, which you can open.
 If you wish a different format than `.pdf`, look for the string `'.pdf'` in the plotting script and change it to the file ending corresponding to your desired format.
 Here's how the result for a JPEG looks: